Equipment

 6. How well do I have to make the weld on the cup?

 Answer: The weld doesn't have to be pretty or even smooth.
 The wear from the stone you are grinding will soon make the surface very smooth.
 It will take several spheres of various sizes to smooth out the weld from edge to edge.
-A deposit depth of at least 1/8th inch is recommended.
+A diamond rod deposit depth of at least 1/8th inch is recommended.

 7. How do I tell when to renew the diamond braze?